dask/dask/docs/source/array-random.rst

 Random Number Generation
 ========================

-Dask's random number routines produce pseudo random numbers using a backend library via combinations of a ``BitGenerator`` to create sequences and a ``Generator`` to use those sequences to sample from different statistical
+Dask's random number routines produce pseudo random numbers using combinations of a ``BitGenerator`` to create sequences and a ``Generator`` to use those sequences to sample from different statistical distributions:
-distributions:

-    BitGenerators: Objects that generate random numbers.
+    ``BitGenerators``: Objects that generate random sequences.
 These are typically unsigned integer words filled with sequences of either 32 or 64 random bits.

-    Generators: Objects that transform sequences of random bits from a ``BitGenerator`` into sequences of numbers that follow a specific probability distribution (such as uniform, Normal or Binomial) within a specified interval.
+    ``Generators``: Objects that transform sequences of random bits from a ``BitGenerator`` into sequences of numbers that follow a specific probability distribution (such as uniform, Normal or Binomial) within a specified interval.